shawn-lee0609/azure-network-provisioner/README.md

 ### Provider version pinning

 The `azurerm` provider is version-pinned in `providers.tf` and `.terraform.lock.hcl` is committed, so every machine uses the same provider version.
-This was a deliberate response to a regression encountered on an unpinned upgrade — pinning guarantees reproducible plans.
+This was a deliberate response to a regression encountered on an unpinned upgrade, pinning guarantees reproducible plans.

 ### Migration status

-- ✅ Network layer (VNet, subnets, NSGs, route table) — fully IaC
+- ✅ Network layer (VNet, subnets, NSGs, route table): fully IaC
-- ✅ Compute (Public IPs, NICs, both VMs, SSH keys) — fully IaC
+- ✅ Compute (Public IPs, NICs, both VMs, SSH keys): fully IaC
-- ✅ Backend application (.NET runtime, build, systemd service) — automated via cloud-init
+- ✅ Backend application (.NET runtime, build, systemd service): automated via cloud-init
-- 🔲 Frontend application layer (Nginx, WebGL static files, Let's Encrypt HTTPS, reverse proxy) — provisioned as a bare VM today; cloud-init automation of this layer is the next step (it was configured manually in the original deployment)
+- 🔲 Frontend application layer (Nginx, WebGL static files, Let's Encrypt HTTPS, reverse proxy): provisioned as a bare VM today; cloud-init automation of this layer is the next step (it was configured manually in the original deployment)

 ---